 Specifically, Dr. Mao’s research examines the effect of agency conflicts on the financing decisions of firms and debt contracting, and how the resolution of these conflicts influences firm performance, corporate innovation, and the efficiency of security markets.
 She has published papers in Journal of Finance, Journal of Financial and Quantitative Analysis, Management Science, The Accounting Review, Journal of Law and Economics, etc. She has been named multiple times to the Fox School Dean’s Research Honor Roll, and is a recipient of the Andrisani-Frank Undergraduate Teaching Award and the FMA Outstanding Finance Professor Award.

-- Connie X. Mao and Wei-Ling Song, “Does Reciprocity Affect Analysts’ Incentives to Release Timely Information?
-Evidence from Syndication Relationships in Securities Underwriting.”
-Forthcoming at the Management Science.
+- Connie X. Mao and Wei-Ling Song, January 2021, “Does Reciprocity Affect Analysts’ Incentives to Release Timely Information?
+Evidence from Syndication Relationships in Securities Underwriting” Management Science 67(1), 617-639.

 - Connie X. Mao and Chi Zhang, April 2018, “Managerial Risk-Taking Incentive and Firm Innovation: Evidence from FAS 123R,” Journal of Financial and Quantitative Analysis 53, 867-898.